-If you have questions during the process, please contact our graduate advisor at (513) 558-3600 or email@example.com.
+If you have questions, contact our Office of Student Recruitment at 513-558-8400 or firstname.lastname@example.org.

 - All materials except official transcripts can be submitted electronically via NursingCAS, the Centralized Application Service for Nursing Programs: http://nursingcas.org.
 Please submit official transcript(s) from every post-secondary institution attended to: NursingCAS, P.O.
 Box 9201, Watertown, MA 02471.